PRITHIVSAKTHIUR/How-to-run-huggingface-spaces-on-local-machine-demo/README.md

 ![alt text](assets/accesstokengpu.png)

    Here we used T4 GPU Instead of Nvidia A100, where as you can access the A100 in Colab if you are a premium user.
 T4 is free for certain amount of computation & although it's not as powerful as the A100 or V100.
-Since A100 supports HCP().
+Since A100 supports HCP() - Acc

 ![alt text](assets/t4.gif)